NevermindNilas/TheAnimeScripter/README.md

 In no particular order:

-- Figure out why the output duration of rife is higher than the input
+- Figure out why the output duration of rife is higher than the input - No clue why this happens
-- Add Rife Multithreadding
+- Add Rife Multithreadding - Too hard to do, not gonna happen anytime soon
 - Place output in the same folder as input
 - Add Rife model download back and make it model-agnostic
-- Integrate Dedup
 - Create a scriptUI for After Effects

 ## Done